ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 | Costs          | \$73,000 | \$28,000        | \$45,000       |
 | per equi. unit |          | \$2.00          | \$3.00         |

+### Overhead rate:

+- the conversion cost per equivalent unit is where the overhead allocation occurs.
+- adjusting this rate in response to short-term changes in production can cause a death spiral!

 ### Cost of inventory and transfer to finished goods

 |                          | Gallons  | E.U Conversion      | E.U.
 Materials      |